Photo gallery

 About this product

-Carpinus betulus, also known as the European or Common Hornbeam, are shade-loving trees that are native to Europe and western Asia.
+Carpinus betulus, also known as the European or Common Hornbeam, is a shade-loving tree native to Europe and western Asia.

 Carpinus betulus - winner of the Award of Garden Merit in 2002, is closely related to the hop hornbeam, Ostrya carpinifolia.

-Ideal for parkland settings, Carpinus betulus is often found growing in groups near oak trees, and occasionally near beech trees as well.
-These trees are particularly well-suited for pleaching, a technique used for hedge formation by inter-weaving branches between trees.
+Ideal for parkland settings, Carpinus betulus often grows in groups near oak trees and occasionally near beech trees.
+These trees are particularly well-suited for pleaching, a technique for forming hedges by interweaving branches between trees.
+For a ready-made pleached option, take a look at our Carpinus betulus pleached trees.

 The common Hornbeam is a large tree with a characteristic grey-fluted trunk with ovate, ribbed and serrated leaves (catkins appear in late spring) that turn a lovely clear yellow in autumn.

-Carpinus betulus is a British native tree producing hard, finely-grained timber with many uses.
-The timber of the Hornbeam has traditionally been used to produce mallets, skittles and even the moving parts of pianos.
+Carpinus betulus is a native British tree that produces hard, fine-grained timber with many uses.
+Hornbeam timber has traditionally been used to produce mallets, skittles, and even the moving parts of pianos.

 It grows well on most soils, including clay and chalk.
-A most useful tree for poor planting conditions.
+It is a useful tree for poor planting conditions.

 Why do some trees hold onto their dead leaves?